clulab/releases/emnlp2019-masking/nn/README.md

 # Fact Verification using Mean Teacher in PyTorch

-In this fork of the original mean teacher code, we replace the feed forward networks in a mean teacher setup with a decomposable attention.
-Also the data input is that from FEVER 2018 shared task.
+Here we will take the output of the tagging process and feed it as input to a decomposable attention.

 # Pre reqs: